 Don’t have a pediatrician?

-Find a Norton Children’s Medical Associates office near you.
+Find a Norton Children’s Medical Group office near you.

 Fortunately, many students could already be vaccinated and not know it.
 Because the hepatitis A vaccine is recommended for infants at 12 and 18 months, many Kentucky kids may have already received both doses.